 Speaking to the last point above, consumers can now find and enjoy content about any subject -- free, or paid, or both.

-The definition of “television” you’ll find in the dictionary isn’t inaccurate today, however, what we consume now is more often described as “video.”
+The definition of “television” you’ll find in the dictionary isn’t inaccurate today, but what we consume now is more often described as “video.”

 A new form of freedom has kicked in.
 We care mostly about the content and enjoy insane new levels of choice for controlling how and when we consume it.